gdg-x/hoverboard/README.md

 1. [Fork](https://github.com/gdg-x/hoverboard/fork) this repo and clone locally or [download](https://github.com/gdg-x/hoverboard/archive/master.zip) and extract Project Hoverboard to where you want to work.
 2. Install [Node.js](www.nodejs.org).
 3. Run `npm install -g gulp bower && npm install && bower install` from the root of the folder.
 4. Modify template to suit your needs.
+You can find editable logos for the project [here](https://github.com/ozasadnyy/hoverboard-assets).

 #### Requirements